Magnetic-field-induced cavity protection for intersubband polaritons: Intersubband polaritons and cavity protection

 Since the values of $\xi_0$ and $\xi_c$ are hardly accessible to direct measurement, it is useful to derive an expression for $B_{\rm cp}$ as a function of quantities that are directly accessible to experiments, like the central ISB frequency $\omega_{\rm qw}$ and the bare QW quality factor $Q_{\rm qw}$.
 This can be achieved by expanding Eq. \eqref{eq:Bcp} to lowest order in the small disorder limit, and combining it with the Unuma-linewidth in Eq. \eqref{eq:disorder_strength_estimate_noB}

-This expression is plotted in Fig. \ref{fig:fig11}, where we can clearly identify the regime of interest for THz-MIR devices, in the range of magnetic field between $B \sim 1-10\,$T. Note that for the realistic parameters of disorder considered here, the actual values of $B_{\rm cp}^{(1)}$ and $B_0$ are quite close.
+This expression is plotted in Fig. \ref{fig:fig11}, where we can clearly identify the regime of interest for THz-MIR devices, in the range of magnetic field between $B \sim 1-10\,$T. It is important to stress that these values of magnetic field are already within reach of current experiments, as also suggested by recent works on similar devices \cite{Scalari_PhysRevLett.93.237403, Uji_nature_2001, Feist_doi:10.1126/science.abl5818}.
+Note that for the realistic parameters of disorder considered here, the actual values of $B_{\rm cp}^{(1)}$ and $B_0$ are quite close, with the approximated relation $B_{\rm cp}^{(1)} \approx 7/\sqrt{Q_{\rm qw}} B_0$.

 As a final point, we need to address the second condition for cavity protection, regarding the Rabi frequency $\Omega_R$.
 Combining Eq. \eqref{eq:OmegaRcp} with Eq. \eqref{eq:estimate_Bcp_exp} we obtain